scottredig/zig-javascript-bridge/README.md

 ## Project Status

 ZJB is fully functional and is ready to be used in other projects.
-However 1.0 will not be tagged until there is significant enough usage that confidence in the API not needing further changes is high.
+However 1.0 will not be tagged until Zig is 1.0, and there is significant enough usage that confidence in the API not needing further changes is high.

 ## Why